RikudouSage/SourceGenerators/README.md

 The sky is the limit, as they say.
 In .NET world you can use [source generators to serialize and deserialize classes and jsons without using any runtime reflection](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/source-generation?pivots=dotnet-8-0).
 You can use it to [create a collection of all classes implementing a certain interface](examples/collection).
 You can create a [`Memoizable` attribute that automatically creates proxies](https://github.com/RikudouSage/SymfonyMemoizeBundle) for all classes marked as such and memoizes the result of the method calls.
+You can create a [very efficient dependency injection](examples/dependency-injection).
 You can create an `AprilFoolsSourceGenerator` that randomly makes all methods that return bool return the opposite value.